Pairwise Structure Alignment

 What is Structure Alignment?

-A few different types of structural alignments and their rationales are described here.
+Different types of structural alignments and their rationales are described below.

 Rigid Body Alignment

 In a rigid body alignment, the relative orientations and positions of atoms within each structure remain fixed during the alignment process.
 In the resulting superposition, only the overall shapes of the structures are aligned.
 Rigid body alignments are well-suited for identification of structural equivalences between proteins that are closely evolutionarily related and thus have similar shapes.

 In a flexible structure alignment relative mobility between domains or subdomains in each structure is accommodated.
 When superposition by rigid alignment alone does not yield meaningful results, introducing flexibility to structural alignment becomes useful for two main reasons:

 - It helps compare two protein chains that have adopted different conformational states, e.g., due to post-translational modifications such as phosphorylation or interaction with other proteins/ligands.

 - It also helps identify conserved regions in proteins that may have distant evolutionary relationship.
 For example one of these proteins may contain extra loops or truncations that alter relative orientation of different domains in the structures.

 Most structure alignment algorithms assume that the structural units of two similar proteins appear in the same order (in the N-terminal to C-terminal direction) within their sequences.
 However, this assumption may not always be true.
 There are many examples of natural and designed proteins where the spatial arrangement of secondary structural elements or protein domains is maintained but the protein backbone connections between these structural elements are different - i.e., the proteins have different topologies.